Understanding and Resolving Performance Degradation in Graph Convolutional Networks: Experiments

+To further investigate whether \nodenorm can help resolve performance degradation of deep GCNs, we evaluate the proposed \nodenorm on 6 commonly used benchmark datasets.

+We first run experiments on 6 node classification datasets of various graph types: three benchmark citation datasets~\cite{sen2008collective} Cora, Citeseer and Pubmed, a co-authorship dataset Coauthor-CS~\cite{shchur2018pitfalls}, a web-page dataset Wiki-CS~\cite{mernyei2020wiki}, and a product co-purchasing dataset Amazon-photo~\cite{shchur2018pitfalls}.
+For the three citation networks Cora, Citeseer and Pubmed, we follow the widely adopted 20-label-per-class setting~\cite{kipf2016semi, velivckovic2017graph, xu2018representation, chen2019measuring}.
+For Coauthor-CS, we also run experiments with 10 splits that are randomly generated based on splitting rules in~\cite{verma2019graphmix}.
+For Wiki-CS, we use the 20 splits provided in \cite{mernyei2020wiki}.
+For Amazon-photo, following~\cite{shchur2018pitfalls} we adopt the same split setting as the three citation networks.
+The evaluation metric for these datasets is classification accuracy.
+We run experiment with GCNs with \{2, 4, 8, 16, 32, 64\} layers and use $p=1,2,3$ for \nodenormp.

+As shown in Fig.~\ref{fig:address-performance-degradation}, compared with vanilla GCNs, models with \nodenorm suffer much less accuracy drop when they get deep.
+In particular, \nodenormone enables very deep models (\eg, 64-layer) to achieve comparable performance with shallow ones (\eg, 2-layer).
+The results well demonstrate that mitigating \varianceinflaming indeed helps address performance degradation.

+This is further justified by comparing \nodenormp with varying $p$.
+For deep models (\eg 64-layers) that suffer severe \varianceinflaming, the model performance increases as $p$ decreases from 3 to 1.
+The comparison shows that techniques that control \varianceinflaming more strictly (with a smaller $p$) can address performance degradation more effectively for very deep models.

-In this subsection, we compare \nodenormone with previous generic methods that can address performance degradation of GCNs and other GNN architectures.
-More specifically, we compare with PairNorm~\cite{zhao2019pairnorm} and Dropedge~\cite{Rong2020DropEdge:} which are proven most effective.
-For fair comparison, we follow \cite{zhao2019pairnorm,Rong2020DropEdge:} to run experiments on Cora, Citeseer and Pubmed in the 20-label-per-class semi-supervised classification setting, with a widely used standard split~\cite{kipf2016semi, velivckovic2017graph, chen2019measuring}.
+Furthermore, we compare our \nodenormone, the most effective \nodenorm for very deep models, with the baseline DropEdge~\cite{Rong2020DropEdge:} and PairNorm~\cite{zhao2019pairnorm} methods on benchmark datasets.
+For fair comparison, we follow \cite{Rong2020DropEdge:, zhao2019pairnorm} to run experiments on Cora, Citeseer and Pubmed in the 20-label-per-class semi-supervised classification setting, with a widely used standard split \cite{kipf2016semi, velivckovic2017graph}.
+Results for DropEdge are from their GitHub repository.
+For PairNorm, 2-layer results are reported in their paper, and we reproduce other results using their reported settings.

-Tab.~\ref{tab:compare-with-sota-exisiting} summarizes the results.
+Tab~\ref{tab:compare-with-sota-exisiting} summarizes the results.
 We can see though Dropedge and PairNorm alleviate performance degradation to some extent, deep models with these methods still underperform their shallow counterparts.
 In comparison, our \nodenormone successfully addresses the performance degradation, enabling GCNs of 32 or 64 layers to achieve comparable results with 2-layer GCNs.